Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Multi-party conversation generation

-A difference between e-mail and other DMN platforms like Whatsapp, Teams or Slack, is that e-mails include a subject line.
-When simulating an e-mail server, our best results were obtained when an additional, separate model for e-mail subject generation was used.
-In particular, our we train 2 generative langauge models: \begin{enumerate} \item \textit{Email Subject generator model:} In cases where the sender is starting a new e-mail thread, this language model is used to generate the subject line.
-For reply or forwarding e-mails, the subject is inherited from the existing e-mail thread, and is therefore not generated. \item \textit{Email body generator model:} This language model generates message for the body text for each email. \end{enumerate}
+A difference between email and other DMN platforms like Whatsapp, Teams or Slack, is that emails include a subject line.
+When simulating an email server, our best results were obtained when an additional, separate model for email subject generation was used.
+In particular, we train 2 generative language models: \begin{enumerate} \item \textit{Email Subject generator model:} In cases where the sender is starting a new email thread, this language model is used to generate the subject line.
+For reply or forwarding emails, the subject is inherited from the existing email thread, and is therefore not generated. \item \textit{Email body generator model:} This language model generates message for the body text for each email. \end{enumerate}

-The process to train and utilize the subject and body generation models is outlined below. \paragraph{Email Subject generator model} \begin{itemize} \item[--] Training: the model is trained by fine-tuning a pre-trained language model on the email subject lines from the Enron corpus.
-A set of topic/keywords are also extracted for each user, that represent topics of interest to them. \item[--] Generation: In order to personalise email subject generation, the topic of conversation threads is controlled by seeding the subject generation model with a topic word that is sampled from the sender's keywords. \end{itemize}
+The process to train and utilize the subject and body generation models is outlined below.

+\textbf{1) Email Subject generator model:} \begin{itemize} \item[--] Training: the model is trained by fine-tuning a pre-trained language model on the email subject lines from the Enron corpus.
+A set of topic/keywords are also extracted for each user, that represent topics of interest to them. \item[--] Generation: In order to personalise email subject generation, the topic of conversation threads is controlled by using a topic word that is sampled from the sender's keywords as the input prompt text to the subject generation model. \end{itemize}

-\paragraph{Email body generator model:} \begin{itemize} \item[--] Training: the body generation model is trained by fine-tuning a pre-trained language model on the email bodies from the Enron corpus. \item[--] Generation: the email subject and existing email thread (in cases of reply/fwd emails) are used to seed the generation of the email body. \end{itemize}
+\textbf{2) Email body generator model:} \begin{itemize} \item[--] Training: the body generation model is trained by fine-tuning a pre-trained language model on the email bodies from the Enron corpus. \item[--] Generation: for a new thread, we use the email subject (which we generate before the body) as the input prompt text for the email body generation model.
+In the case of reply/fwd emails, the subject and existing email thread text is used as input prompt text. \end{itemize}